iamismaill/SQL-RDBMS-Course/Week-1_Introduction  /Readme.md

 ---
 ## SQL Queries and RDBMS Concepts

-This document covers the essential SQL queries and concepts used in Relational Database Management Systems (RDBMS).
-It includes instructions for querying, inserting, updating, and deleting data, as well as filtering and sorting data.
 ---

 ## Querying Data

 To retrieve data from a database, you use the `SELECT` statement.
 You can specify the columns you want to retrieve and apply various conditions to filter the data.